SarangDeshmukh7/Object-Tracking-Using-YOLOv3/README.md

 --> Writing processed frames

 Result:
-New video file with Detected Objects, Bounding Boxes and Labels
+New video file with Detected Objects, Bounding Boxes and Labels.

 #### Some comments